-Tech4America, through its Future of Work initiative, is regularly convening stakeholders from labor, technology, and government to facilitate solutions.
+Tech4America, through its Future of Work initiative, is regularly convening stakeholders from labor, technology, and government to facilitate pathways through the way work is changing, especially where technology is both creating disruption and opportunity.
 We occasionally do this alone, but more often partner with others.

 Flexible Work, Additional Income